 Ortsippenbücher (singular Ortssippenbuch), also known as Familienbücher and Ortsfamilienbücher, are sources of genealogical information about families within a specific town, village, or parish.
 Information can cover many generations of a family going back to the beginning of written records.
 The main text lists individuals alphabetically by surname.
 Individuals are usually assigned a number for cross-referencing purposes, allowing researchers to find information about a spouse, parent or other person listed elsewhere in the book.
 Information is usually extracted from church and civil records.
 A history of the village and the local parish church, lists of those killed in war, and rosters of emigrants to the United States are sometimes also included.

 The History & Genealogy Department holds OSBs for areas in Germany; Alsace and Lorraine, France; former East Prussia; and the historical regions of Banat and Batschka in Hungary, Romania, and Serbia.
 OSBs are written in German (French for villages in Alsace and Lorraine in France), and most follow a common format.
 Knowledge of the language is not essential as long as the researcher understands the pattern in which the information is given and the symbols and abbreviations used.

-PDFs inlcude the volume (Band) number in the Deutsche Ortssippenbuch series as assigned by the Zenralstelle für Personen- und Familiengeschichte.
+PDFs inlcude the volume (Band) number in the series Deutsche Ortssippenbücher as designated by the Zenralstelle für Personen- und Familiengeschichte.